 Meh, what a lot of trouble.
 Who wants to write all that out all the time?

 Of course we don’t want to do that, so we just give it a name:

 These trivial arithmetic examples in blog posts admittedly always seem…well, trivial.
 But it turns out to be a handy pattern:

 True whenever the input is between 14.5 and 20.1 (but not equal to either).

 So partial application and currying have allowed us to create a context in which we have functions sort of hanging around waiting for some input to come from somewhere in the environment, and we don’t need to keep stringing that argument explicitly through every function.
 The

 Monad and transformer versions, called

-Sometimes people ask us why we don’t split the book into two volumes.
-What it comes down to is that all the really important stuff is in the first half, but people always think that to understand Haskell, they need the second half (and they do! there’s a lot of stuff in there that would be difficult and tiresome to work out for yourself!).
+Sometimes people ask us why we didn’t split Haskell Programming from First Principles into two volumes.
+What it comes down to is that all the really important stuff is in the first half, but people often think that to understand Haskell, they need the second half.
 But much of what comes in the second half is just more complex ways to nest lambdas and apply and compose functions, which is what the first half is all about.

 Many thanks to John DeGoes and Adam McCullough for their thorough, though not at all brutal, feedback.